mrona22/eTrove/README.md

 ## 🧪 Demo Login

 You can try a demo version of the app using the following credentials:
+(Keep in Mind currently only available on the Appstore US)

 email: etrovedemo@gmail.com
 password: 12345678